JHU-PL-Lab/www-fpse/assignments/project.md

 * For all command-line apps some ways to beef them up once the basic app is working include
   1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream) mentioned below.
   2. In addition to 2., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
   3. If you know JavaScript you can beef up 2. a bit with some dynamic content.
+Better yet, use Rescript and React to make an OCaml front-end in the browser, see below for links.
   4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
   5. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
     - You should do this from the beginning in fact, it will be easier and more robust.